Trains to Exeter

 Tip 4: Popular Destinations at Busy Times Cost More

-There are often cheap trains outside peak hours - meaning you're best not travelling during weekends, rush hour and during holidays.
+There are often cheap trains in uk outside peak hours - meaning you're best not travelling during weekends, rush hour and during holidays.
 Instead, when you search, try to buy tickets on a weekday and you'll likely grab yourself a bargain.
 This is because train fares are based on demand and cheaper tickets can be found at these less busy times.

 Another historical building that’s worth a visit in Exeter is the Guildhall, which is said to be the oldest municipal building in the entire England that is still being used for its original purpose.
 The Historic Quayside of Exeter that includes the Custom House built in the 17th century has been recently renovated and is now the headquarters of the Exeter archaeological service.
 There are also medieval churches featuring remarkable architecture and are scattered within the city centre.
 Among these are the St. Mary Arches, St. Martin’s, St. Olave’s, and St. Mary Steps.

 Tip 5: Book As A Group

 National Rail tickets are subject to a group save discount, so if you're journeying in a group of 3 to 9 people and looking for cheap train fare for your journey you can get 1/3 discount during off-peak hours if you book together.
 Mobile E - tickets are also valid using this group save and savings will be automatically added at the checkout when you book together.